wp-document-revisions/wp-document-revisions/readme.txt

 == Description ==

-WordPress Document Management Ð a workflow management and version control system for WordPress building on its existing core competencies.
-By treating documents as a custom post type, users can leverage the power of WordPressÕs extensive attachment, revision, taxonomy, and URL rewriting functionalities.
+WordPress Document Management â€“ a workflow management and version control system for WordPress building on its existing core competencies.
+By treating documents as a custom post type, users can leverage the power of WordPressâ€™s extensive attachment, revision, taxonomy, and URL rewriting functionalities.
 Document permalinks can be routed through the traditional rewrite structure such that the latest revision of a file always remains at a static, authenticated URL, and users can toggle the visibility of documents (both internally and externally) as they currently do with post statuses and permissions.
-Similarly, file locking can extend WordPressÕs autosave functionality (as a ping), revision logs can extend WordPressÕs existing revision relationship and can be outputted as a traditional RSS feed, etc.
+Similarly, file locking can extend WordPressâ€™s autosave functionality (as a ping), revision logs can extend WordPressâ€™s existing revision relationship and can be outputted as a traditional RSS feed, etc.

 ***Google Summer of Code 2011 project.
 Still under development.***